 The string action is the distance between the bottom of a string and the top of a given fret (taken as a point of reference).
-Guitars are amazing because are fully customizable on this aspect: most electric guitars even have individually adjustable saddles for each string.
+Guitars are amazing because are fully customizable on this aspect: some electric guitars even have individually adjustable saddles for each string.
 Each player has a preference on the matter although the majority prefers what generically is called low action.

 What it does:

 String action makes a big difference on the player’s perception and playing.
 Both high action and low action have pros and cons and are useful in different contexts: where a high action will give more control on the string (but it comes with a more challenging playing), a low action will ease legatos and bendings (but needs a lighter touch).
 Action is also strictly connected with string tension, intonation, fret buzz and…sound.

 I would starting by making one point here: relating to the action like “the parameter adjustable from the bridge” is actually not 100% correct.
 The action (meant as distance between the string and the fret) is impacted also by the nut and the neck relief.
 It’s more correct to say that the overall action (and then, the instrument playability) is the result of many different adjustments.